zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 also includes an optimizer that automatically selects the cheapest VM/zone/region/cloud for your workloads.
 Finally, the orchestrator includes an autostop feature that cleans up idle clusters, preventing unnecessary cloud costs.

+{% hint style="info" %}
+You can configure the SkyPilot VM Orchestrator to use a specific VM type, and resources for each step of your pipeline can be configured individually.
+Read more about how to configure step-specific resources [here](#configuring-step-specific-resources).
+{% endhint %}

 {% hint style="warning" %}
 The SkyPilot VM Orchestrator does not currently support the ability to [schedule pipelines runs](/docs/book/user-guide/advanced-guide/pipelining-features/schedule-pipeline-runs.md)
 {% endhint %}